limbernie/limbernie.github.io/_posts/2018-06-17-blackmarket-1-walkthrough.md

 ![PassPass.jpg](/assets/images/posts/blackmarket-1-walkthrough/0.8hfnu6g9x1j.png)

-Like they always say — the devil is in the detail.
+Like they always say—the devil is in the detail.

 ```
 # strings PassPass.jpg | tail -1